 On 2 December 2015 after the deadly Paris attacks another Action Plan against illicit trafficking in and use of firearms and explosives (PDF) was adopted.
 This plan sets out specific actions necessary to implement the European Agenda on Security, including the close monitoring of the implementation of Regulation 98/2013 on explosives precursors.
 In order to further improve the security in this field, by dialogue and exchange of best practices, the Commission organises annual EU-US explosives experts’ seminars focussing on topics of common interest.

 In April 2018, the Commission proposed to strengthen the current rules of the Regulation EU 98/2013 on the marketing and use of explosives precursors by banning additional chemicals, ending the current registration systems, upgraded licensing and screening as well as faster and better information sharing.
-In February 2019, the Council and the European Parliament reached a political agreement on the proposal, which is expected to enter into force in the summer of 2019 after the text has been adopted by both the Council and the European Parliament.
+Regulation (EU) 2019/1148 on the marketing and use of explosives precursors, amending Regulation (EC) No 1907/2006 and repealing Regulation (EU) No 98/2013 entered into force on 2 August 2019 and will apply from 1 February 2021.

 The 2015 Action Plan also calls for the establishment of a pool of EU experts for the detection of explosives, accompanied by a capacity building and support programme.
 This pool has now been set up, with the Commission and Member States’ experts providing support to law enforcement agencies in detecting explosives.
 The Commission is also involved in detection trials evaluating the effectiveness of various tools and methodologies in different operational settings, including critical infrastructure protection, safety of public buildings and security during major public events.